LOADING ...

 It out that indeed he did and it was MIlton

-Looking back it's the way things turned out
+Looking it's funny the way things turned out

 and luckiest moves I made